2 November 2015

 KTM Bhd (KTMB) and Prasarana Malaysia Bhd have both reviewed their fare structures for the first time in more than 12 years, citing economic reasons and efforts to provide a more consistent fare structure.

-Komuter lines from Tanjung Malim to Sungai Gadut and Batu Caves to Port Klang will see an increase of a minimum RM0.04 per kilometer and maximum RM7.10 per trip.
+Komuter lines from Tanjung Malim to Sungai Gadut and Batu Caves to Port Klang will see a general increase of a minimum RM0.04 per kilometer and maximum RM7.10 per trip.

 "The new fare structure is effective Dec 2 and is necessary considering the increasing operating and maintenance costs annually."